 Penalties

 A violation of California Penal Code Section 212.5 is a felony (as opposed to a misdemeanor).
-The crime is punishable by up to 9 years in state prison (as opposed to county jail).
+The punishment turns on the circumstances:

 Under California law, first-degree robbery is any robbery where any of the following is true: